rassoulamar/site-e-commerce-/README.md

 # stage

 site ecommerce

-clone project
+# git clone project

-create database
-make migration
-apply migration
+#composer install for the dependencies

+#  php bin/console create:database

+# php bin/console make:migration

+# php bin/console doctrine:migrations:migrate

-import data by excute db.sql in phpmyadmin enjoy
+# import data by excuting oyestelecom4.sql in phpmyadmin

+Create new user by using phpMyadmin then attribute roles "admin" to have access to administration panel "your_host/admin